Arsal-Hussain/CS4348Project3/devlog.md

 - Create and write a single root node
 - Prevent duplicate keys
 - No splitting yet — just insert if space allows
+- look into `load` command

+## 2025-05-06 4:40pm

+Program now supports the load feature, and has been tested with sample input.csv file which was then searched on the test.idx successfully.

+Session plan:
+- implement `print` command to dump current index entries to stdout